1.1. The name of the Club shall be Royal Wootton Bassett Otters Amateur Swimming Club.

 2.3.3 Members of the Club shall in accordance with Swim England Regulations comply with Wavepower.

-2.4.1 Swim England South West Region and Wilts County Amateur Swimming Association; and
+2.4.1 Swim England South West Limited and Wilts County Amateur Swimming Association; and

 2.4.2 Swim England (to include the Code of Ethics); and